Additional Book Information

 by Thomas Mann, translated from the German by Walter D. Morris, introduction by Mark Lilla

 When the Great War broke out in August 1914, Thomas Mann, like so many people on both sides of the conflict, was exhilarated.
 Finally, the era of decadence that he had anatomized in Death in Venice had come to an end; finally, there was a cause worth fighting and even dying for, or, at least when it came to Mann himself, writing about.
-Mann dropped the short story he was working on in order to compose a full-throated paean to the German cause.
-Soon after, his elder brother and lifelong rival, the novelist Heinrich Mann, responded with a no less withering denunciation.
-Thomas took it as an almost unforgivable stab in the back.
+Mann immediately picked up his pen to compose a paean to the German cause.
+Soon after, his elder brother and lifelong rival, the novelist Heinrich Mann, responded with a no less determined denunciation.
+Thomas took it as an unforgivable stab in the back.

 Nationalist, patriotic, conservative, and spiritually autobiographical . . . it is a strange, enormously, clever (also foolish) and (in an alarming sense) fascinating piece, of sustained, often anguished and sometimes contorted eloquence.